Intermodalics/pickit-docs/docs/robot-integrations/yaskawa/index.rst

 The idea of the program is the following:

 - First, a detection is triggered.
-- If an object is found, the model and pick point ID is checked to know to which object and position the robot will be guided to.
+- If an object is found, the model and pick point ID is checked to know to where the robot will be guided to.
-  According these ID's the robot moves to the object to pick it, then he moves to a fixed drop off position, and finally he moves to a corrected drop off position.
+  According these ID's the robot moves to the object to pick it.
+  Next he moves to a fixed drop off position, and finally he moves to a corrected drop off position.
   The corrected position is based on the pick offset and the fixed drop off position.
-  Once the robot is out the field of view of the camera, a new Pickit detection is immediately triggered.
+  During these motions when the robot is out the field of view of the camera, a new Pickit detection is triggered immediately.
 - If the ROI is empty, the program stops.
 - If no object is found but ROI is not empty, the robot moves outside the field of view of the camera and a new detection is triggered.
   If three times no object is found, a snapshot is saved on the Pickit system and the robot program stops.